What Your Risk Management's Missing

 Blog What Your Risk Management's Missing

-| 5 min read
+| 6 min read

 Contact us

-Cybersecurity incidents are on the rise, evidencing the fault in the traditional approach that guides how to prioritize risk management.
+Cybersecurity incidents are on the rise, partly evidencing the fault in the traditional approach that guides how to prioritize risk management.
 Thus, organizations worldwide are in urgent need of alternatives that yield useful information to help them make better decisions in cybersecurity.
 To contribute to solving this problem, we propose our CVSSF metric.
 This is a risk-exposure-based value that enables organizations to improve the prioritization of vulnerabilities in remediation.
 And mainly, it gives them a more accurate measure of their security status.
 In this blog post, we will talk about the motivations for this metric and evidence of its worthiness.

 Flaws of the traditional measure of cybersecurity risk

 What is the faulty approach to cybersecurity risk management?
-Well, most firms use scores and risk maps from known standards.
+Well, most organizations use scores and risk maps from known standards.
 This traditional approach, of course, takes into account that vulnerabilities differ in the degrees to which they would affect a system if exploited.

 One measure is the Common Vulnerability Scoring System (CVSS) score, widely used for communicating the characteristics and severity of vulnerabilities.
 Basically, it quantifies the vulnerability's exploitability, scope and impact.
 That is the base score, which is further adjusted by temporal and environmental variables.
 The result is a severity value between 0.0 and 10.0.
 Most importantly, this range is broken down into a qualitative severity rating scale, where 0.0 = none; 0.1 - 3.9 = low; 4.0 - 6.9 = medium; 7.0 - 8.9 = high, and 9.0 - 10.0 = critical.